 And so suckers are still buying in to Bitcoin (BTC), while better ideas languish.
 It’s incredible.

-Note this: It doesn’t seem to matter what certain protected businesses do, they know they can count on a bailout.
+It doesn’t seem to matter what certain protected businesses do, they know they can count on a bailout.
 For example: General Motors (GM).
-Like Ford, it produced millions upon millions of trash cars.
+Like certain other manufacturers, it produced millions upon millions of junk cars.
 It was willful in its disdain for the consumer.
 But it skated clear, dumped a bunch of obligations, and poked its ugly head up again, thanks to government.
 It is legally a different company, but with mostly the same old idiots at the helm, so what’s changed?

 In the U.S., the “Glass-Steagall act” prevented, at least to an extent, financial gamesters from pirating the economy, by limiting some of the ways that the economy could be robbed and exploited.
 Then they effectively repealed Glass-Steagall, and the financial system was rigged and played to the point of breakdown.
 Then they supposedly implemented some “controls,” but nothing stops them from just turning around and “repealing” again, then robbing, cheating, stealing and crashing the financial system again.